The Wonder of Asia That Is Sri Lanka

 Before our two-month trip to India, we decided to travel around Sri Lanka for ten days.
-Previously known as Ceylon, it achieved independence from British colonial rule in 1972.
-After a nearly thirty-year civil war ending in 2009, Sri Lanka only recently opened its doors to mass tourism but it’s still considered somewhat of a hidden gem.
+Previously known as Ceylon, Sri Lanka achieved independence from British colonial rule in 1972.
+After a nearly thirty-year civil war sparked by ethnic tensions between the Hindu Tamils and Buddhist Sinhalese and ending in 2009, Sri Lanka only recently opened its doors to mass tourism but it’s still considered somewhat of a hidden gem.

 Despite its proximity to India, the differences in culture, architecture and people are flagrant.
-Tea plantations abound in Central Sri Lanka making its tea some of the best in the world rivaling the likes of India.
+This is mostly due to the fact that the majority of Sinhalese are Buddhist (the minority of Hindus mostly live in Jaffa and surrounding northern parts).
+As expected, tea plantations abound in Central Sri Lanka making its tea some of the best in the world rivaling the likes of India.

-Despite its compact geographical area, Sri Lanka offers a wide variety of things to see and do – heritage sites, wildlife, pristine beaches, lush forests and impressive landscapes.
-We didn’t have time to see everything but following are some highlights of our way-too-short stay in the Wonder of Asia.
+Despite its small imprint on the world map (especially in comparison to the massive neighboring country of India), Sri Lanka offers a wide variety of things to see and do making one’s visit quite unforgettable.
+From ancient heritage sites to undisturbed wildlife to pristine beaches, lush forests and picturesque landscapes, Sri Lanka is what travel dreams are made of.
+We didn’t have time to see everything but following are some highlights of our truncated stay in exploring, discovering and falling in love with the Wonder of Asia.

 Dambulla Cave Temples – Buddhas, Monkeys & Other Surprises